barryclark/jekyll-now/_posts/2015-12-5-use-polymorphic-associations-to-organize-the-rails-models-part-1.md

 +-----------------+
 ```
 Let's assume our shop will sell computers and printers, and our goal is to add more details about both categories of products:

 - computer:
   - cpu
   - memory
 - printer:
   - type
-  - pages_per_minute
+  - pages per minute

 The first thing we could do is to include all those details in the products table, and this can be just ok.
 But now imagine that in the future we will have one hundred product categories, each of them with a dozen of attributes.
-Our products table will end up with over one thousand columns, most of them unused for each individual row (<i>eg. we will not need pages_per_minute attribute for a computer</i>).
+Our products table will end up with over one thousand columns, most of them unused for each individual row (*eg. we will not need `pages_per_minute` attribute for a computer*).

 The next logical action would be then to give up the product table and build individual models for each category of products.
 But we will find out very soon that this is not an optimal solution.
 It will be quite difficult for example to display or sort all products, and common attributes, such as price or stock will need to be added for each model.